 You will have the opportunity to submit your submission to a second Division to review during the submission process.
 Please take advantage of this option if you think your submission would fit well into more than one division.

-b) Review the updated AJS submission types and requirements, and determine the submission type and subject area division (and, if appropriate, second-best division) that best suits your interests.
+b) Review the updated AJS submission types and requirements, and determine the submission type and subject area division (and, if appropriate, second-best division) that best suits your submission.

-c) Coordinate with chairs/co-panelists for pre-formed session submissions.
-In past years, pre-formed sessions have had a significantly higher acceptance rate, so we encourage members to apply as pre-formed session whenever possible.
+c) Coordinate with chairs/co-presenters for pre-formed session submissions.
+In past years, pre-formed sessions have had a significantly higher acceptance rate, so we encourage members to apply as pre-formed sessions whenever possible.
 If you have any questions or would like to try and identify potential co-panelists, contact division chairs, or reach out to other scholars to form or join a session proposal.*

-*Please note: Sharing an idea for a session or paper through this forum DOES NOT constitute a submitted proposal for the conference program.
+*Please note: Sharing an idea for a session or paper through this forum DOES NOT constitute a submitted proposal and will not be reviewed.
 Only complete proposals submitted through the AJS Conference Submission Site will be considered for inclusion in the conference program.

-e) Confirm with all presenters any necessary audiovisual requirements prior to submission.
-Once sessions are scheduled, additional equipment cannot be added to the session room.
+d) Confirm with all presenters any necessary audiovisual requirements prior to submission.
+Once sessions are scheduled, additional equipment cannot be added to the session rooms.

 b) If applying for a pre-formed session, review AJS diversity guidelines to ensure that your panel meets diversity expectations